yguitton/training-material/topics/introduction/tutorials/galaxy-intro-short/tutorial.md

 ## What does Galaxy look like?

 > <hands-on-title>Log in to Galaxy</hands-on-title>
-> 1. Open your favorite browser (Chrome, Safari or Firefox as your browser, not Internet Explorer!)
+> 1. Open your favorite browser (Chrome, Safari, Edge or Firefox as your browser, not Internet Explorer!)
 > 2. Browse to your Galaxy instance
 > 3. Log in or register
 >